 Starting the day with a cold glass of fruit juice is a great option as well.
 There's no need to stick to the ordinary glass of orange juice, either.
 Mix up an interesting, but easy, mocktail for the family as you wait for Santa's appearance in the parade.

-The sweet sunrise is a simple way to sweeten up your morning OJ.
+The sweet sunrise is a simple way to cheer up your morning OJ.
 It is, basically, a tequila sunrise, hold the tequila.
 Grenadine gives the tart citrus a nice contrast and the sunrise effect makes any day a little brighter.

 For something slightly more original, try the berry sweetheart.
 This recipe requires just three ingredients that may already be in your kitchen and it comes together in less than a minute.
 Your family will love the mix of cranberry and apple juices sweetened with a dollop of honey.